top of page

 For your organization's reputation, an electrical fire or arc flash incident carries consequences that extend well beyond the repair invoice.

-NFPA 70B's 2023 update moved infrared inspections from recommended to expected, with minimum intervals of 12 months and more frequent scanning for critical equipment.
+NFPA 70B's 2023 update moved infrared inspections from recommended to expected, with intervals of 12 months or less -- and more frequent scanning for critical equipment.
 This reflects a growing recognition across the industry that annual thermographic inspection is fundamental to responsible electrical equipment maintenance.

-Robust infrared programs document equipment changes as they happen throughout the year, including new installations, replaced components, modified settings, and load changes.
-When your records stay current between arc flash studies, it means fewer surprises when your next study comes due– and potentially reduced scope and cost.
+A well-run infrared program does more than catch developing faults.
+It documents equipment changes as they happen throughout the year, including new installations, replaced components, modified settings, and load changes, so that when your next arc flash study comes due, the data is already current.
+This typically means fewer surprises and reduced scope and cost.

-Infrared cameras and training are popular, but for a different reason
+Infrared cameras and training for your maintenance team

 However, there is a difference between using a camera for troubleshooting and performing a full inspection program.
-One is occasional.
-The other requires constant practice and judgment.
+One requires solid fundamentals.
+The other requires years of practice and judgment.

 infrared photo showing overheated elements, annotated by technician

-Next question: does each person opening, say, an equipment panel really understand what the label is instructing them to do, such as: how far away to stand, what personal protective equipment to wear, and when to step away if something seems abnormal?
+Does every person who opens an equipment panel understand what the label is telling them — how far to stand, what PPE to wear, when to stop and call someone?

 OSHA is clear on this.
 Under 1910.332, anyone exposed to electrical hazards must be trained.
 And only qualified electrical workers are allowed to perform work on or near energized equipment.
 “Qualified” does not mean experienced.
 It means being trained to recognize the hazard and know how to avoid it.